 Here the restraining of the impetuous forward drive is achieved in an indirect way.
 A boar's tusk is in itself dangerous, but if the boar's nature is altered, the tusk is no longer a menace.
-Thus also where men are concerned, wild force should not be combated directly; instead, its roots should be eradicated.
+Thus also where men are concerned, wild force should not be combated directly, instead, its roots should be eradicated.
+Nine at the top means:

 One attains the way of heaven.
-Success.